 “To be of good character you should have shown respect for the rights and freedoms of the UK, observe its laws, and fulfilled your duties and obligations as a resident of the UK.
 Checks will be carried out to ensure that the information you give is correct.”

 Criminal record checks will be carried out on your application for British Citizenship.
 If you have been sentenced to four or more years in prison, your application is likely to be refused.
-A sentence of between 12 months and four years will result in refusal of British Citizenship unless 15 years or more have passed since the end of the sentence.
-A prison sentence of up to 12 months will require 10 years to have passed since the offense was spent before an application for citizenship will be granted.
+A sentence of between 12 months and four years will result in the refusal of British Citizenship unless 15 years or more have passed since the end of the sentence.
+A prison sentence of up to 12 months will require 10 years to have passed since the offence was spent before an application for citizenship will be granted.